How Long It Takes to Get an H-1B Visa Petition Approved

 Once you have checked your current case status, you can get a sense of how it will progress by using the USCIS Processing Times Information website.

 You will need to know the USCIS office where the form is being reviewed.
 Find this on the receipt notice mailed to the employer after USCIS accepted your case for processing.
-On the processing times web page, first select "I-129," which is the form the employer submits for H-1B petitions.
-Under "Form Category," select H-1B.
-Then, from the Field Office or Service Center dropdown menu, select the Service Center handling your petition.
+On the processing times web page, first select "I-129," then under "Form Category," select H-1B, and from the Field Office or Service Center dropdown menu, select the service center handling your petition.

 Then click "Get processing time," and you'll be given an average.
 For example, it might say "2.5 months," which means USCIS will review most petitions within that time.
 There also is a section on "When can I ask about my case," which is explained below, for when your petition is beyond the processing time range.